qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

    The :guilabel:`Coordinate Reference System Selector` dialog opens with :guilabel:`NAD27 / Alaska Alberts` selected, click :guilabel:`OK`.
 #.
 Close the Data Source Manager window.
 #.
-Zoom to your favourite area with some lakes.
+Zoom to your favorite area with some lakes.
 #.
 Double click the :file:`lakes` layer in the map legend to open the
    :guilabel:`Properties` dialog.
 #.
-Click on the :guilabel:`Symbology` tab and select a blue as fill color.
+Click on the |symbology| :guilabel:`Symbology` tab and select blue as fill color.
 #.
-Click on the :guilabel:`Labels` tab and select :guilabel:`Show labels for
+Click on the |labeling| :guilabel:`Labels` tab and select :guilabel:`Single labels`
-   this layer` in the drop-down menu to enable labeling.
+   in the drop-down menu to enable labeling.
 Then from the :guilabel:`Label with` list, choose the ``NAMES`` field to label each lake with its name.
 #.
 To improve readability of labels, you can add a white buffer around them
    by clicking :guilabel:`Buffer` in the list on the left, checking |checkbox|
-   :guilabel:`Draw text buffer` and choosing 3 as buffer size.
+   :guilabel:`Draw text buffer` and choosing ``3`` as buffer size.
 #.
 Click :guilabel:`Apply`.
 Check if the result looks good, and finally click
    :guilabel:`OK`.